-Brushing a dog is important for grooming as well as forming and maintaining a close bonding with your pet (or client).
+Brushing a dog is important for grooming as well as forming and maintaining a close bond with your pet (or client).
 The time spent together is something a dog cherishes from his or her owner.
-Using the right equipment, depending on the breed and type of hair, is essential to a painless and enjoyable grooming session.
-Knowing your breed of dog and which brushes are the best for certain coats is the only way to properly groom your pet.
-The experience should be a pleasant experience for both the pet and the owner.
+Using the right equipment (which varies depending on the breed and type of hair) is essential to a painless and enjoyable grooming session.
+Knowing what kind of coat your dog has and which brushes are the best for those coats is the only way to properly groom your pet.
+The experience should be pleasant for both the pet and the owner.
 With a little know-how, it can be fun and not just a chore.

 This handy little tool makes removal of those nasty mats a more efficient and painless affair.
 Used like a claw, the safety tip penetrates the new-growth area closest to the skin.
 There is always a small space of hair between the mat and the skin.
 This new hair has not yet had the chance to mat up.
 When the claw is inserted there, a sawing motion of the claw causes the razor blade to split the mat into two.
 For really large mats, cut them into many smaller knots that can be easily removed using a brush or comb.

 When dematting the dog, working inch by inch upwards from toes to back, each layer should be checked using a groomer's comb.
 Test the layer with the large tines and then with the closer tines.
 If the comb should get stuck or not slide through from root to tip, the hair is not properly groomed and the brush and mat splitter should be called back into action.